RfDropDown creates a Bulma dropdown that supports searching and manages the selection of an item.

 A searchable drop down with one selection

-creates a Bulma dropdown that supports searching and manages the selection of an item.
+RfDropDown creates a Bulma dropdown that supports searching and manages the selection of an item.

-Don't use RfDropDown
+Don't use RfDropDown when:

-works primarily with two parameters: SelectedItem
+The RfDropDown works primarily with two parameters: SelectedItem and Items.

 The dropdown doesn't make any assumptions on how to render the items or selected item it is given.

-to customize the way an item appears within the drop down.
+Instead the drop down supports three RenderFragement to customize the way an item appears within the drop down.

-and are used to setup two sections.
+All three RenderFragement have a context of TItem and are used to setup two sections.

-The two sections of the drop down that can be custimized are RowItemTemplate
+The two sections of the drop down that can be custimized are RowItemTemplate and SelectedItemTemplate.

-directly sets each row or option of the drop down.
+The RowItemTempalte directly sets each row or option of the drop down.
 Each row is wrapped in the following code:

 @RowItemTemplate(item)

-When the drop down has a selection it calls the SelectedItemTemplate
+When the drop down has a selection it calls the SelectedItemTemplate to render the TItem within the input portion of the drop down.

 The selected item is wrapped in the following code: